One of the most common questions we get asked about replacement kitchen doors is of course: how much will it cost?

 And as you'd expect, the short answer is: it depends.
 If you live in a small flat, your kitchen will be smaller than one in 3 or 4-bed house, so replacing the kitchen doors in a small dwelling will probably be cheaper.

 But we want to be a little more helpful than that.
-You can request a quote for your replacement kitchen doors to give you an idea of what you’ll be spending, and in this post, we’re going to take you right through the process, from initial measurements to receiving your quote.
+You can request a quote for your replacement kitchen doors to give you an idea of how much it will cost, and in this post, we're going to take you right through the process, from initial measurements to receiving your quote.

 Let’s take the standard kitchen seen in the plan below.
 It's a nice, simple design with eight kitchen doors (including a larder door) and three drawer fronts, and we’ll use this as an example for getting a quote.

 First things first: you need to know the exact sizes of your doors.
 But don't be intimidated by the thought of maths and tape measures.
 This video guides you through measuring all your doors, drawer-fronts and hinges:

 And don't worry if your kitchen includes non-standard shapes and sizes.
 You can order made-to-measure doors from us, so rest assured your new doors will be a perfect fit.
 And if you want to use your own hinges, we can drill the hinge holes to your exact specification for a small additional cost.